FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 #### Mainfile Interfacing

 Within the cascade, `MatchingParser`, acts as the connection point on the parser side.
-It plays less of a role in manipulating the directives, and more so in defining the _interface_ -a formalization of behavior- back to the parser.
+It plays less of a role in manipulating the directives, and more so in defining the _interface_ -a formalization of mutually agreed upon behavior- back to the parser.
 The two main specifications are instantiation and `parse`.
 Since `MatchingParser` already defines both, parsers may simply _inherit_ therefrom.
 The most rudimentary parser, thus looks as follows.